NoriSte/all-my-contributions/README.md

 - Find my articles on [Medium](https://medium.com/@NoriSte) and [Dev.to](https://dev.to/noriste) and my slides on [Slides.com](https://slides.com/noriste)
 - Find my published packages on [NPM](https://www.npmjs.com/settings/noriste/packages)
 - Read everything about me in a timeline-style on [StackOverflow](https://stackoverflow.com/users/700707/noriste)
-- Look at the technologies I have worked with on [Sourcerer](https://sourcerer.io/noriste)
 - Or simply run `$ npx noriste` 😁